seL4/docs/FrequentlyAskedQuestions.md

 ## How do I tell which code in GitHub is covered by the proof and which isn't?
  The verification sees the entire C code for one particular combination of configuration options.
+See [Verified Configurations](/VerifiedConfigurations) for details of architecture and platform configurations which have verified properties.

+Excluded from the verification is the
-Currently this is the imx6 platform, Cortex A9 processor, ARMv7-a architecture, all other config options unset (in particular DEBUG, PROFILING, etc).
-Excluded from this C code is the machine interface and boot code, their behavior is an explicit assumption to the proof.
+C code is the machine interface and boot code, whose behavior is an explicit assumption to the proof.

-You can see the exact verification config options in [l4v/spec/cspec/c/Makefile](https://github.com/seL4/l4v/blob/master/spec/cspec/c/Makefile).
+You can see how verification generates kernel source here in [l4v/spec/cspec/c/Makefile](https://github.com/seL4/l4v/blob/master/spec/cspec/c/Makefile).
 The machine interface are the functions that correspond to the ones in the Haskell file [Hardware.lhs](https://github.com/seL4/l4v/blob/master/spec/haskell/src/SEL4/Machine/Hardware.lhs).

-You can further inspect the gory details by looking at the preprocessor output in the file kernel_all.c_pp in the proof build - this is what the prover, the proof engineer, and the compiler see after configuration is done.
+You can further inspect the gory details by looking at the preprocessor output in the file `kernel_all.c_pp` in the proof build (or `kernel_all_pp.c` in the kernel build) - this is what the prover, the proof engineer, and the compiler see after configuration is done.
 So a quick way of figuring out if something is in the proof input or not is checking if the contents of that file change if you make a change to the source you're wondering about.
 You don't need the prover for this, and only parts of the seL4 build environment setup.

 The top-level proof makes statements about the behaviour of all of the kernel entry points, which we enumerate once manually in the proof.
 The